HiMyNameIsIlNano/animated-funicular/notes/contents/types.md

 This is the most generic type of data.

 ### Unknown
-Used for the cases where one has a value whose type one does not knowahead of time, one should use unknown instead of any.
+Used for the cases where one has a value whose type one does not know ahead of time, one should use unknown instead of any.

 ### Boolean